 Since the semantics of pattern matching in case expressions is strict, this usually has no effect whatsoever.
 But it does make a difference in the degenerate case of variables and newtypes.
-So is lazy in Haskell, but with Strict is interpreted as which evaluates x.
-Similarly, if newtype Age = MkAge Int, then
+So all get implicit bangs on the x pattern.